David Payne is

 “No, no, just say no” Hatton, PPV and the power of one.

 As fan and as a writer, purchasing pay-per-view boxing is a prerequisite these days.
 I’ve done them all, from Bruno v Tyson, Hamed, Lewis through to Hatton v Tszyu and everything in between.
 So strong is my thirst to see the stars of the fistic world that I even succumbed to the very shallow temptation of Eastman v Hopkins.
 A fight never likely to distract the annual visitors to the Dulux sponsored, Watch Paint Dry Championships.
-Read the rest of this entry »
+Continue reading ““No, no, just say no” Hatton, PPV and the power of one.”

 Hopkins Returns.
 Did he ever leave?